raspberrypilearning/coder-html-css-lessons/Lesson-5/lesson-plan-5.md

 **Most students are able to:**

-- Apply colours to multiple elements of a webpage with CSS including text and background.
+- Apply appropriate colours to multiple elements of a webpage with CSS including text and background with hex values.

 **Some students are able to:**

-- Apply images to the background as well as colour
+- Apply images to the background as well as colour with CSS